aws/aws-cdk-go/awscdk/awsdynamodb/README.md

 	},
 })

-// grantReadData only applys to the table in us-west-2 and the tableKey globalTable.GrantReadData(user)
+// grantReadData only applies to the table in us-west-2 and the tableKey globalTable.GrantReadData(user)
 ```